nf-core/website/markdown/developers/training_guide.md

     - **Learning Objective:** A predictive statement describing the specific outcomes that a training session is intended to achieve.
     - **Key point:** An important take home message.
     - **Cognitive load:** This relates to the amount of information that working memory can hold at one time.
+    - **Summative assessment:** A way of evaluating the learners progress at the end of a lesson.
     - **Fork a repository:** This makes a copy of the repository to your personal GitHub workspace.
     - **Make a branch:** A branch is another version of the files in your repository, including a history of how files were changed from the start of the branch to the current state of files.
 </details>